Treatment

 Surgery

 It might be possible for you to have surgery again to try to remove as much as possible of the tumour.
 But surgery doesn’t help everyone with a recurrent brain tumour.
-For example, it might not be worth putting you through brain surgery again if:
+Doctors may decide that more surgery is not the best option for you if:

 • there are several new brain tumours